Victoria Monét: Influences

+Monét's major influences include Beyoncé (left) and Janet Jackson (right).

 Monet has been described mainly as an R&B and soul artist with pop influences.
 She has also had numerous influences of hip-hop in her music as well.
 Monét has frequently cited R&B/pop female artists such as Aaliyah, Janet Jackson, Destiny's Child, Beyoncé, Mariah Carey, Brandy, and Alicia Keys as major musical and vocal influences.
 She also cited pop influence from Michael Jackson and Coldplay, while soul and jazz from Earth, Wind & Fire and Sade.
 From her childhood she took influences from reggae listening to Bob Marley and Buju Banton.
 Monét mentioned The-Dream, Ne-Yo and Smokey Robinson as an inspiration for "having both a successful songwriting career and a successful artist career".
 She referred to Beyoncé's Lemonade and Kanye West's My Beautiful Dark Twisted Fantasy as inspirations for her works for visual album.

 Personal life

 Monét came out as bisexual in 2018.

 In December 2020, she announced that she and her boyfriend John Gaines were expecting their first child.
 On February 21, 2021, Monét gave birth to a daughter.
-At the age of three, the daughter became the youngest Grammy Awards nominee in history for her laughter on Monét’s song "Hollywood", nominated for Best Traditional R&B Performance at the 66th Annual Grammy Awards.
+Monét announced on social media that she and Gaines had broken up in 2023.
+In 2024, at the age of three, their daughter became the youngest Grammy Awards nominee in history for her laughter on Monét’s song "Hollywood", nominated for Best Traditional R&B Performance at the 66th Annual Grammy Awards.

-In September 2024, Monét announced on social media that she and Gaines had been broken up since 2023.